One of the most searched Hijri periods because of its link to Hajj, Eid, and major devotional days.

 What is today’s Hijri date?

-The page also includes a complete monthly Hijri calendar so visitors can move beyond today and open any nearby date, week, or month when planning ahead.
+The page also includes a complete monthly Islamic calendar view so visitors can move beyond today and open any nearby date, week, or month when planning ahead.

 What is the difference between Hijri and Gregorian calendars?

-The Hijri calendar follows lunar months, while the Gregorian calendar follows the solar year.
+The Hijri calendar is the Islamic lunar calendar, while the Gregorian calendar follows the solar year.
 That is why Hijri months move through the seasons across the years, while major Islamic occasions stay tied to the lunar cycle.

 Seeing the Gregorian match helps visitors connect Islamic dates to work schedules, travel plans, school calendars, and everyday appointments.